mantasu/uob-cv/notes.md

 ### Features as Instances

 Each local feature region has a descriptor which is a point in a high-dimensional space (e.g., **SIFT**).
-An efficient way to perform feature retrieval is to make the problem similar to _test retrieval_, i.e., indexing.
+An efficient way to perform feature retrieval is to make the problem similar to _text retrieval_, i.e., indexing.
 For that, each feature is mapped to tokens/words by quantizing the feature space via _clustering_ (to make a discrete set of "visual words", i.e., _bag of words_).

 > **Texton** - cluster center of filter responses over collection of images.
 It is assigned to features that are closest to it.